 If foreign income is tax exempt in Germany, corresponding expenses that are economically directly connected to such income are not deductible in Germany.
+Expenses related to dividends and capital gains are tax deductible.

-6.3 Taxation on Dividends from Foreign Subsidiaries
+6.3 Taxation on Dividends From Foreign Subsidiaries

 Under German tax law, for income to qualify as dividend income, the same rules apply regard-less of the origin of the dividends from foreign or local sources.
-Thus, under income tax aspects, 95% of dividend income is tax exempt, except dividend income deriving from free float below 10%.
+Thus, under income tax aspects, 95% of dividend income is tax exempt, except it is dividend income deriving from a free float below 10%.

 For trade tax, the tax exemption for proceeds resulting from foreign subsidiaries is granted if the local corporation holds at least 15% of the subsidiary.
-Under certain provisions (especially activity), even a sub-subsidiary may benefit from this privilege.